skupperproject/skupper-console/README.md

 To customize the Skupper logo and the application name on the left side of the Header, we can use the following environment variables:

 - **BRAND_APP_LOGO**: The path to a custom logo image file to be used instead of the default Skupper logo.
 - **BRAND_APP_NAME**: The name of the application to be displayed next to the logo.
-By default this value is empty.
+By default this value is no set.
 - **APP_VERSION**: The version of the console.
 By default this value match with the package.json version.

 For example, you can customize the logo and application name by running the following command: